 Ali co-founded the Awj Arab music ensemble in Damascus in 2007, and performed with the Ugarit Ensemble, and the Orchestra of the Bronx.
 In 2010, Samer was featured by Moncef Genoud at the Damascus Opera House.
 He has collaborated with musicians in the United States and Syria, such as Khaleel Haj Hussein, Ramez Khaskiyya, Bassam Saba, and Michel Merhej Baklouk.

-Ali received his M.D. from Tishreen University, and is currently a resident physician at Mount Sinai hospital in Manhattan, New York.
+Ali received his M.D. from Tishreen University, Latakia, and finished a Pathology residency at Mount Sinai hospital in Manhattan, New York.

 Photographer: Fouad Salloum